-- (d) Unless otherwise provided for within utilization and treatment standards under an MCO contract, the usual range for therapy visits does not exceed 20 visits in the first 60 days, and 4 visits a month thereafter.
-This rule does not constitute authority for an arbitrary provision of or limitation of services, but is a guideline for reviewing treatment.
-The attending physician or authorized nurse practitioner [shall]must document the need for services in excess of these guidelines when submitting a written treatment plan.
-The process outlined in OAR 436-010-0008 should be followed when an insurer believes the treatment plan is inappropriate. - (5) The attending physician or authorized nurse practitioner, when requested by the insurer or the director through the insurer to complete a physical capacity or work capacity evaluation, [shall] must complete the evaluation within 20 days, or refer the worker for such evaluation within seven days.
-The attending physician or authorized nurse practitioner [shall] must notify the insurer and the worker in writing if the worker is incapable of participating in such evaluation. - (6) Prescription medications are required medical services under the provisions of ORS 656.245(1)(a), (1)(b), and (1)(c) and do not require prior approval under the palliative care provisions of OAR 436-010-0290.
-A pharmacist, dispensing physician, or authorized nurse practitioner [shall] must dispense generic drugs to injured workers in accordance with and [pursuant to] under ORS 689.515.
-For the purposes of this rule, the worker [shall] will be deemed the "purchaser" and may object to the substitution of a generic drug.
+(d) Unless otherwise provided for within utilization and treatment standards under an MCO contract, the usual range for therapy visits does not exceed 20 visits in the first 60 days, and 4 visits a month thereafter.
+This rule does not constitute authority for an arbitrary provision of or limitation of services, but is a guideline for reviewing treatment or services.
+The attending physician or authorized nurse practitioner must document the need for medical services in excess of these guidelines when submitting a written treatment plan.
+The process outlined in OAR 436-010-0008 should be followed when an insurer believes the treatment plan is inappropriate.

+(5) The attending physician or authorized nurse practitioner, when requested by the insurer or the director through the insurer to complete a physical capacity or work capacity evaluation, must complete the evaluation within 20 days, or refer the worker for such evaluation within seven days.
+The attending physician or authorized nurse practitioner must notify the insurer and the worker in writing if the worker is incapable of participating in such evaluation.

+(6) Prescription medications are required medical services under the provisions of ORS 656.245(1)(a), (1)(b), and (1)(c) and do not require prior approval under the palliative care provisions of OAR 436-010-0290.
+A pharmacist, dispensing physician, or authorized nurse practitioner must dispense generic drugs to injured workers in accordance with and under ORS 689.515.
+For the purposes of this rule, the worker will be deemed the "purchaser" and may object to the substitution of a generic drug.
 However, payment for brand name drugs are subject to the limitations provided in OAR 436-009-0090.
 Workers may have prescriptions filled by a provider of their choice, unless otherwise provided for in accordance with an MCO contract.
 Except in an emergency, drugs and medicine for oral consumption supplied by a physician's or authorized nurse practitioner's office are compensable only for the initial supply to treat the worker with the medication up to a maximum of 10 days, subject to the provisions of this rule and OAR 436-009-0090.
-Compensation for certain drugs are limited as provided in OAR 436-009-0090. - (7) Dietary supplements including, but not limited to, minerals, vitamins, and amino acids are not reimbursable unless a specific compensable dietary deficiency has been clinically established in the injured worker or they are provided in accordance with a utilization and treatment standard adopted by the director.
-Vitamin B-12 injections are not reimbursable unless necessary because of a specific dietary deficiency of malabsorption resulting from a compensable gastrointestinal condition. - (8) X-ray films must be of diagnostic quality and accompanied by a report.
-14" x 36" lateral views are not reimbursable. - (9) Upon request of either the director or the insurer, original diagnostic studies [shall] must be forwarded to the director or the insurer.
-Films [shall] must be returned to the medical provider.
-A reasonable charge may be made for the costs of delivery of films.
-If a medical provider refuses to forward the films to the director or the insurer within 14 days of receipt of a written request, civil penalties may be imposed.
+Compensation for certain drugs are limited as provided in OAR 436-009-0090.

+(7) Dietary supplements including, but not limited to, minerals, vitamins, and amino acids are not reimbursable unless a specific compensable dietary deficiency has been clinically established in the injured worker or they are provided in accordance with a utilization and treatment standard adopted by the director.
+Vitamin B-12 injections are not reimbursable unless necessary because of a specific dietary deficiency of malabsorption resulting from a compensable gastrointestinal condition.

+(8) X-ray films must be of diagnostic quality and accompanied by a report.
+14" x 36" lateral views are not reimbursable.

+(9) Upon request of either the director or the insurer, original diagnostic studies, including, but not limited to, actual films, must be forwarded to the director, [or] the insurer, or the insurer's designee, within 14 days of receipt of a written request.